 Olaf joined Watsi on March 22nd, 2014.
 Six years ago, Olaf joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Olaf's most recent donation traveled 7,000 miles to support Toryeb, a hardworking father from Cambodia, to fund surgery to help him recover from a serious accident.
+Olaf's most recent donation traveled 3,300 miles to support Toryeb, a hardworking father from Cambodia, to fund surgery to help him recover from a serious accident.

 Olaf has funded healthcare for 100 patients in 12 countries.